SHINKO ELECTRIC INDUSTRIES CO., LTD.

 1. Green Procurement

 We promote green procurement through procuring lower-environmental-load goods and thoroughly managing chemical substances contained in products.
-We also ask for our suppliers’ cooperation in promoting green procurement initiatives.

-* Please refer to our Environmental Policy.
+* Please refer to our Green Procurement.

 2. Business Continuity Planning (BCP)

 Natural disasters or other contingencies could hinder our procurement.
 In such an event, we ask our suppliers to inform us of the situation as soon as possible.
-We also ask our suppliers to draft a business continuity plan and inform us of its details before such a disaster or contingency occurs.

 3. Excluding Antisocial Forces

 We do all we can to terminate any relationships with antisocial forces that threaten the peace and order of society.
-We also ask for our suppliers’ cooperation in responses to such forces.

 4. Initiatives for Responsible Minerals Sourcing